Exploitacious/hatchling/README.md

 decide the agent needs.
 When you're done, you can export the files and take them to wherever your agent's forever home.

-It's a complete personality forge.
-It's also a great way to test drive AI models before committing them to driving a whole, independent agent on a dedicated machine.
+**It's a complete personality forge and a great way to test drive AI models before committing them to driving a whole, independent agent on a dedicated machine**

 <img width="1867" height="1481" alt="image" src="https://github.com/user-attachments/assets/5520f3fe-b100-447b-83bc-b74b605954d2" />